evilprince2009/Windows-Terminal-Customization/README.md

 ### Now it's showtime

-One you are done , re-launch your Windows Terminal and you should be good to go.
+Once you are done , re-launch your Windows Terminal and you should be good to go.

 ### [Ibne Nahian](www.facebook.com/evilprince2009)